aambekar234/semantic-search-and-llm-chat-app/chromadb_service/README.md

 ## How to run the chromadb service?
 There are two ways for running this service
 1. Running the service with precomputed database file (quicker)
-2. Running the service by computing the database on your machine by running init_db.py
+2. Running the service by computing the database on your local machine by running init_db.py.
+This process should take around 1-2 hours depending upon your maachine configuration.
+The resulting artifact should be of size 20 GB.

 ## Method 1
 First download the precomputed database.zip file (14GB) from this [link](https://mega.nz/file/NjUklQgA#cizPwg-wSu9zttUdRKGqo_FdQX3f5loLzJN25C77Amc)
-Unzip the downloaded file in the project directory (chromadb_service).
-You must have download folder/directory now inside your chromadb-service folder.
+Unzip the downloaded file in the service project directory (chromadb_service).
+You must have database folder/directory now inside your chromadb-service folder.
 Your directory structure should look like this.

-## Method 2
-To compute the vectors locally on your machine please run below command.
-`python init_db.py`

-After either methods above your project structure of chromadb_service should look like this

 chromadb_service/
 ├── README.md